 Additionally, more than half of clothing ends up in a landfill within a year of being manufactured.
 Ensuring clothes are reused protects our environment from needless waste.

 Hand-me-down partnerships have been established between New York families and newly-resettled families from Afghanistan, Guinea, Ukraine, Central African Republic, China, Ghana, Egypt, Honduras, Kyrgyzstan, Pakistan, Chad, the Philippines, Tajikistan, Burkina Faso, Russia, El Salvador, Tanzania, Guatemala, Haiti, Venezuela, and Azerbaijan.

-Shoshana Akabas holds and M.F.A. from Columbia University and worked with refugees and asylum seekers in the U.S. and Middle East.
+Shoshana Akabas holds an M.F.A. from Columbia University and has worked with refugees and asylum seekers in the U.S. and Middle East.

 Dr. Emily Moore holds a PhD from the CUNY Graduate Center.
 She is an English teacher and Brooklyn-based mother of two.